Marketing Agency owners or product owners have the dilemma to build an in-house team of developers or outsource.

 Look In The Mirror

-If you believe that everything related to marketing needs to be done in the most collaborative way with everyone sitting across the table from one another then even the best of outsourced providers is going to work.
-If you’re the type of person that expects perfection on things within the first or, at max, second go-around then you might not be the ideal fit for outsourcing.
+Suppose you believe that everything related to marketing needs to be done in the most collaborative way, with everyone sitting across the table from one another.
+In that case, even the best-outsourced providers will work.
+If you expect perfection on things within the first or, at max, the second go-around, you might not be the ideal fit for outsourcing.
 These aren’t character faults at all.
-This is who you are and who you are is obviously based on previous experiences, preconceived notions and thoughts and beliefs you have developed over the years.
+This is who you are based on previous experiences, preconceived notions, thoughts, and beliefs you have developed over the years.

-If you do your best marketing work at a restaurant working with a developer, designer, and copywriter quickly evaluating their work and explaining what you want in a person and are willing to pay for that experience then do that.
-How one marketer works can be totally different than another.
+If you do your best marketing work at a restaurant with a developer, designer, and copywriter quickly evaluating their work and explaining what you want in a person and are willing to pay for that experience, then do that.
+How one marketer works can be different from another.

 For example, Computan focuses on a handful of technology stacks.
 All the work is managed in-house effectively.
-There’s no need for us to jump into a company-to-company collaboration to outsource work.
-When it comes to development, opening branch offices from the expansion and scaling point of view are always on the cards for us.
+We do no need to jump into a company-to-company collaboration to outsource work.
+Regarding development, opening branch offices from the expansion and scaling point of view are always on the cards for us.

 In a Nutshell